F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

       * - Template
         - Display the original template text.

-Filling out the form with the requested values, and hitting 'Submit' will Submit the declaration for deployment.
-See the result of the operation by...
+Filling out the form with the requested values, and clicking **Submit** will submit the declaration for deployment.

 .. .. image:: deployed-application.png
   :width: 300